 The letter of intent you submit is a make or break.
 No pressure.

-It is the primary step of working towards your college goals.
-It demonstrates your learning abilities, your extracurricular activities, your leadership skills and displays exactly why you should be the perfect fit to be a part of the college program.
+It is the primary step in working towards your college goals.
+It demonstrates your learning abilities, your extracurricular activities, and your leadership skills and displays exactly why you should be the perfect fit to be a part of the college program.